naymspace/backpex/guides/live_resource/user-preferences.md

 ### When to use `mirror: 'session'`

 `mirror` governs the **long-lived per-tab mirror** only.
-The short-lived pending cookie is written for every key regardless, so the choice below is not about the first paint after a reload — that is always correct — but about whether the value must survive a `live_redirect`.
+The short-lived pending cookie is attempted for every key regardless, so the mirror choice is primarily about whether the value must survive a `live_redirect`.
+The pending cookie is a best-effort fast-reload carrier: it is capped at 3072 encoded bytes, evicts old entries, skips a single oversized entry, and is disabled without an identity fingerprint.

 Use it when **all** of the following are true: